 Travel to Ireland by Ferry or Boat

-Irish Ferries, Stenaline, A Ferries, P&O Ferries and Direct Ferries operate regular sailings to Ireland.
-Ferries go from several British ports like Holyhead, Fishguard, Fleetwood, Stranraer, and Le Harve and Cherbourg in France to Dublin Port, Dun Laoghaire, Rosslare, and Cork.
+If you prefer to travel to Ireland by ferry or boat, there are several companies to choose from, including Irish Ferries, Stenaline, A Ferries, P&O Ferries, and Direct Ferries.
+Ferries depart from several British ports, such as Holyhead, Fishguard, Fleetwood, Stranraer, and Le Havre and Cherbourg in France to Dublin Port, Dun Laoghaire, Rosslare, and Cork.

-If you want to bring your own car, you need your motor registration book, a Green Card or insurance certificate and a driving license.
-Note that an Irish resident must not drive your car except by a garage hand.
+If you plan on bringing your own car, you’ll need your motor registration book, a Green Card or insurance certificate, and a driving license.
+It’s important to note that an Irish resident must not drive your car except by a garage hand.

-If the below websites do not answer your query or are not sure it gives you the best travel solution, don’t hesitate to get in touch with us, and we will be delighted to verify any options you are considering.
+If you’re not sure about the best travel solution for your journey or if the websites don’t answer your query, don’t hesitate to get in touch with us.
+We’d be delighted to verify any options you are considering.

-To enter the Republic or Northern Ireland, you need a valid passport.
-While e-passports are commonly used now, they are not a necessity to enter Ireland.
-UK citizens do not require a passport to enter Ireland.
-Still, carriers by air or sea require some form of identification with a photograph (usually either a passport or driving license with a photo).
+Passports To enter the Republic or Northern Ireland, you need a valid passport.
+Although e-passports are now commonly used, they are not a necessity to enter Ireland.
+UK citizens don’t require a passport to enter Ireland, but carriers by air or sea will need some form of identification with a photograph (usually a passport or driving license with a photo).

-EU citizens must have a passport or national identity card, while citizens of all other countries must have a valid passport.
-ALWAYS check what form of ID is required with your individual airline, ferry company or travel agent before travelling.
+EU citizens must have a passport or national identity card, while citizens of other countries must have a valid passport.
+It’s essential to check what form of ID is required with your airline, ferry company, or travel agent before traveling.

-Citizens of all other countries should contact their local Irish Embassy/Consulate before travelling to Ireland.
-Visitors to Northern Ireland should contact their local British Embassy/High Commission or Consular Office.
-You will find Irish visa information on the Department of Foreign Affairs website and citizens information website.
-You can find information about visiting Northern Ireland (UK) on the Home Office website.
+Visitors to Northern Ireland should contact their local British Embassy, High Commission, or Consular Office.
+You can find the full list of countries whose citizens do NOT require a visa on this website: https://www.dfa.ie/travel/visas/visas-for-ireland/.
+You can also find Irish visa information on the Department of Foreign Affairs website and citizens information website.